 If you need greater upper body mobility for activities like climbing then opt for a base layer with a slightly looser fit.
-You’ll have less restricted movement and less chance of chafing.
+You’ll have less chance of chafing, too.

-Carrying a backpack on your back is going to reduce the wicking ability of your base layer.
+Carrying a backpack is going to reduce the wicking ability of your base layer.
 This means that the breathability of the fabric is going to make less of a difference.
 Opt for comfort and a fabric weight that matches the temperatures you’re expecting.

 Types of Fabrics

-The higher end wool layers are normally made from Merino wool.
+The higher-end wool base layers are normally made from Merino.

-Merino wool has a natural ability to resist odors so your hiking buddy won’t mind being downwind from you a few hours later.
+When you’re going to be working up a sweat, you’ll be happy that Merino wool has a natural ability to resist odors so your hiking buddy won’t mind being downwind from you.
 It seems like there’s no downside to Merino wool!